 Working long hours out in high temperatures can cause the body’s internal temperature to rise, resulting in discomfort, fatigue, and in worse cases severe heat stress or stroke.
 According to the CDC, extreme heat causes an average of 658 deaths a year in the United States.

 Hydration is vital in beating the heat.
-When your body doesn’t have enough water, it has nothing to sweat out, and no way of cooling down.
-Set up water stations on your work site and remind workers they should be taking water breaks throughout the day and after work.
+When your body doesn’t have enough water, it has nothing to sweat out - or no way of cooling down.
+Set up water stations on your worksite and remind workers they should be taking water breaks throughout the day and after work.